How to choose the right grounds for a fast divorce

 The process involves both spouses meeting with a trained, neutral mediator who will guide you through the issues you need to resolve, such as deciding how to separate your finances and what arrangements you will need to make for your children.

-The mediator will not tell you what you should do, but instead will encourage you to find solutions that work for both of you.
+The mediator will not tell you what you should do but instead will encourage you to find solutions that work for both of you.
 They are there to facilitate the discussion and defuse any potential conflicts, helping to keep the process amicable and productive.

-Mediation is the government’s preferred option for dealing with divorce and separating couples are now required to at least consider mediation before taking their divorce to a family court in most cases.
-You will therefore usually need to attend a Mediation Information and Assessment Meeting (MIAM) where the process and its benefits will be explained to you, so you can decide whether mediation is right for you.
+Mediation is the government’s preferred option for dealing with divorce, and separating couples are now required to at least consider mediation before taking their divorce to a family court in most cases.
+You will, therefore, usually need to attend a Mediation Information and Assessment Meeting (MIAM), where the process and its benefits will be explained to you, so you can decide whether mediation is right for you.

 If you wish to have your divorce dealt with by a judge, you will normally need a signed form showing you attended a MIAM before proceeding.
-The exception to this is if mediation would clearly not be appropriate or practical, for example, if there has been domestic abuse in the relationship or one spouse now lives abroad.
+The exception to this is if mediation would clearly not be appropriate or practical, for example, if there has been domestic abuse in the relationship or if one spouse now lives abroad.

 Using collaborative law for divorce